nriesterer/cogsci-individualization/README.md

 CogSci Individualization
 ========================

+**Update:** The analysis has been reconducted using the updated version of mReasoner from [https://github.com/nriesterer/pymreasoner](https://github.com/nriesterer/pymreasoner).
+See the new visualizations in `newanalysis/visualizations`.

 Companion repository for the 2020 article "Do Models Capture Individuals?
 Evaluating Parameterized Models for Syllogistic Reasoning" published in the proceedings of the 42nd Annual Meeting of the Cognitive Science Society.

 ### Overview